zaiisao/Documentation/en/Interactive Broadcast/voice_effect_android.md

 title: Set Voice Changer and Reverberation Effects
 description: How to adjust the voice effect on Android
 platform: Android
-updatedAt: Mon Apr 01 2019 10:55:22 GMT+0000 (UTC)
+updatedAt: Mon Apr 01 2019 10:55:28 GMT+0000 (UTC)
 ---
 # Set Voice Changer and Reverberation Effects
 ## Introduction
 In social and entertainment scenarios, users often need various voice effects to enhance interactive experiences.
-Agora provides methods to flexibly change the users' voice, such as adjusting the pitch and setting the equalization and reverberation modes.
+Agora provides multiple preset voice changers and reverberation effects.
+You can also flexibly change the users' voice, such as adjusting the pitch and setting the equalization and reverberation modes.

 ## Implementation
 Ensure that you prepare the development environment.
 See [Integrate the SDK](../../en/Interactive%20Broadcast/android_video.md).